About This Policy

-The university recognizes the right of employees to engage in political activities and to participate in community, state and national programs, provided that the employee can still fully perform his or her university responsibilities.
+The university recognizes the right of employees to engage in political activities and to participate in community, state and national programs, provided that the employee can still fully perform their university responsibilities.

 - The employee who proposes to engage in political activity, which may affect the fulfillment of job duties, will be required to inform the departmental head, who, in turn, should notify the dean or director and the campus human resources office in writing for placement in the employee's personnel file.

-- Should a disagreement arise between the employee and any of the above administrative officers regarding the employee's ability to discharge university obligations, the employee is entitled to resort to the established Problem-Grievance Resolution Procedure for his or her functional group.
+- Should a disagreement arise between the employee and any of the above administrative officers regarding the employee's ability to discharge university obligations, the employee is entitled to resort to the established Problem-Grievance Resolution Procedure for their functional group.

-- In any such activities the employee must make clear that he/she is acting as a private citizen and is in no way representing the university and must use his/her own time or accumulated paid time off benefits.
+- In any such activities the employee must make clear that they are acting as a private citizen and is in no way representing the university and must use their own time or accumulated paid time off benefits.